apennell/flock/README.md

 [anniepennell.com](http://anniepennell.com/)

+This project includes a static todo list, including a form for adding a new todo item and a table with rows for each item.
+Each todo item includes a name (string), a topic (array of strings), due date (date), and completed (boolean).

 ## Technologies

-This uses HTML, CSS, Sass, Javascript, jQuery, and Twitter Bootstrap.
+This uses HTML, CSS, Sass, Javascript, and Twitter Bootstrap.

 ## Dependencies
 * Sass ([get it here](http://sass-lang.com/install))